Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

     # Specify aks cluster related information.
 THIS IS BEING DEPRECATED.
     aksClusterConfiguration:
         apiServerAddress: <aks-api-server-address>

+    # Setting brownfield.enabled to "true" will create an AzureIngressProhibitedTarget CRD.
+    # This blacklist all hostnames and paths, prohibiting AGIC from applying config for any of them.
+    # Use "kubectl get AzureIngressProhibitedTargets" to view and change prohibited targets
+    brownfield:
+        enabled: false
     ```

-    **NOTE:** The `<identity-resource-id>` and `<identity-client-id>` are the properties of the Azure AD Identity you setup in the previous section.
-You can retrieve this information by running the following command:
+    **NOTE:** The `<identity-resource-id>` and `<identity-client-id>` are the properties of the Azure AD Identity you
+    setup in the previous section.
+Run the following command to obtain these values:

     ```bash
     az identity show -g <resourcegroup> -n <identity-name>